How Homeschooling & Cyber Schooling Changed Public Education

 Effects of School Choice in the Classroom

-Most of the time school choice is looked at from the view of impact on the students.
+Most of the time school choice is looked at from the view of the impact on the students.
 Educational choice for students also means that teachers have an option of where to practice their teaching!
 Not every teacher wishes to teach the same way as another or will do his/her best teaching in a traditional model.
 It is common practice in school districts to move teachers around between grade levels every so often or adjust positions as needed to continually “shake things up” and provide teachers new environments and challenges to work through.
 Doing so is seen as a way to continually enhance the teacher’s abilities and support them not getting “stuck” in a certain way of doing things.

 Teachers consistently collaborate with each other, seeking out new ways to teach, new strategies to try and support their students.
 The flexibility of charter schools allows innovative educators to “test the waters” so to speak and try out these newer adaptations or innovative ways of teaching.
 They are not pinned into one corner, but rather than find new ways to experience learning and bring that to all students.
 Bringing this mindset to traditional public schools encourages teachers to continue to learn themselves and push past the traditionally set barriers to give their students what they need to learn.

-Technology is readily available in most schools, but is just now showing defined elements of pedagogy in classroom applications.
+Technology is readily available in most schools but is just now showing defined elements of pedagogy in classroom applications.
 Teaching frameworks such as flipped learning and blended learning have made a profound change in how learning was executed in the last decade alone.

 Alternative forms of education have existed for quite some time and have often been at the forefront of change.
-As with any other concept, the so called “kinks” must be worked out with a small group prior to widespread adoption.
-Homeschooling and charter schools serve as a mode in which a variety of innovative ideas can be tested out and research based methods of instruction developed for use by all educators.
+As with any other concept, the so-called “kinks” must be worked out with a small group prior to widespread adoption.
+Homeschooling and charter schools serve as a mode in which a variety of innovative ideas can be tested out and research-based methods of instruction developed for use by all educators.
 While many may weigh the pros and cons of all alternative forms of education, their impact on driving the needs of the students into the forefront of discussion is not something that can easily be dismissed.

 On a Personal Note:

-As a cyber charter school teacher for more than thirteen years, it has been my privilege to work in an environment that encourages educators to find the best ways to instruct our students.
+As a cyber charter school teacher for more than fourteen years, it has been my privilege to work in an environment that encourages educators to find the best ways to instruct our students.
 My work environment encourages creativity and resiliency while providing consistent challenges for me to work through as I strive to provide my students with the best possible education.

 We seek to encourage our students to strive towards their own excellence as well.
 Not every mode of education is right for every child.
 We all have unique tastes and learning styles, so why shouldn’t education allow the same variety we enjoy in anything else?

 If you are interested in learning more about cyber charter schools, we invite you to check out The Ultimate Guide to Attending a Cyber Charter School in PA.
-This guide will answer your questions and paint a clearer picture about what a cyber charter school experience would look like for your child.
+This guide will answer your questions and paint a clearer picture of what a cyber charter school experience would look like for your child.